chrisroos/gds-presentations/gds-smart-answers-content.md

 * Although we've made progress towards it, a publishing workflow for Smart Answers is still some way off
 * If you have any questions after we've gone then please do get in touch - we're keen to see this project succeed

+---

 ## Pub?

 ^
-* We'll be at the Princess Louise from 5pm
+* We'll be at the Princess Louise from 5:30pm

+---

+## Questions?